gouiferda/dell-5400-hackintoch/README.md

 ------------ | -------------
 No Wifi and bluetooth | <ul><li>You will need an external wifi usb adapter (Like TL-WN725N)</li><li>or Replace the internal wifi card with a supported one</li></ul>
-How can I dual boot with windows or linux | Watch the tutorial video Can't boot after changing EFI | Copy EFI folder (in this repo) to a USB and boot from it Audio jack Issues | Execute the FIXER script (in this repo) and type your password then enter Laptop doesn't sleep after closing (lid switch) | Apply recommended bios mentioned above Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse Mouse double clicking | N/A
+How can I dual boot with windows or linux | Watch the tutorial video Can't boot after changing EFI | Copy EFI folder (exists in this repo) to a USB and boot from it Laptop doesn't sleep after closing (lid switch) | Apply recommended bios mentioned above Audio jack Issues | Execute the JACK_FIX script (exists in this repo /FIXES folder) Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse Mouse double clicking | Execute the MOUSE_FIX script (exists in this repo /FIXES folder), The script will ruin the trackpad to revert its changes execute the REVER_MOUSE script
-No touch screen | N/A
+No touch screen | Coming soon
 No HDMI | N/A
 No SD card reader | N/A